ldbc/lsqb/README.md

 * `data/social-network-sfexample-projected-fk`
 * `data/social-network-sfexample-merged-fk`

+Pre-generated data sets are available in the [SURF/CWI data repository](https://repository.surfsara.nl/datasets/cwi/lsqb).

 #### Generating the data sets

+You can generate your own data sets.
+Note that these may differ in size for different versions of the data generator – for publications, it's recommended to use the pre-generated data sets linked above.

 1. Run the latest [Datagen](https://github.com/ldbc/ldbc_snb_datagen/) using CSV outputs and mode, e.g. for SF0.3: